Ebarashi/Ex2/README.md

 In this project we have implemented a Directed Weighted Graph,and a GUI that represent a loaded graphs using a JSON file and algorithms.
 We were asked to be able to generate large graphs up to 10,000 nodes and  to be able to run algorithms efficiently on our graph.

-# DWGraph class
+# imp.DWGraph class
 This class implement an directional weighted graph using HashMap data structure.
 It support a large number of nodes (over 100,000).

-DWGraph data structure:
+imp.DWGraph data structure:

 nodes- HashMap data structure that represents the group of nodes of this graph.

 edges- HashMap data structure that represents for each node a group of directed edges from him in this graph.

-# DWGAlgo class
+# imp.DWGAlgo class
 This class represents a directed weighted Graph and implement algorithms.

 **_Algorithms_:**